jaapgeurts/sunkbdadapter/README.md

 ## Building

-You need to download and install (!https://github.com/abcminiuser/lufa)[LUFA].
+You need to download and install [https://github.com/abcminiuser/lufa](LUFA]).

+Adjust the makefile and point it to the LUFA_PATH variable to the correct directory.

 Then issue the following command: